Vertrical/tino/README.md

 import swapi from "https://some.location.com/swapi.js";
 app.any(() => ({ path: "/swapi", use: swapi }));
 ```
-The only requirement is that it returns `{ resp, status? }` at the end, so it's your responsibility to handle HTTP statuses with your internal logic.
+The only requirement is that it returns `{ resp, status?, type? }` at the end, so it's your responsibility to handle HTTP statuses and types with your internal logic.

 ## CLI and options for Tino and jsondb